The name Delkie is tied to the ancient Anglo-Saxon

 Early History of the Delkie family

-This web page shows only a small excerpt of our Delkie research.Another 115 words (8 lines of text) are included under the topic Early Delkie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Delkie research.Another 48 words (3 lines of text) covering the years 1635, 1624, 1624 and 1633 are included under the topic Early Delkie History in all our PDF Extended History products and printed products wherever possible.

 Delkie Spelling Variations